Frequently Asked Questions

-The council recognises that a small number of residents will be unable to use wheeled bins, for example terraced properties opening directly on to pavement or road, with no accessible rear storage.
+The council recognises that a small number of residents are unable to use wheeled bins, for example terraced properties opening directly on to pavement or road, with no accessible rear storage.

 Properties which genuinely have no storage space for three wheeled bins will be considered on an individual basis and we will arrange alternative methods of collection if required.

 This council believes in providing information and raising the awareness of residents so they can use the recycling service fully and correctly.
 If residents continue to misuse the service we will implement our enforcement policy, which can result in a fixed penalty notice being issued.

 We provide assistance to residents in genuine difficulty, if there is no one else who resides at the same property who is able to help.
 If you would like to request an assisted collection please contact us.